 - Caregivers may insert an intravenous tube (IV) into your vein.
 A vein in the arm is usually chosen.
 Through the IV tube, you may be given liquids and medicine.

 WHAT WILL HAPPEN:

 - You may have open knee surgery, arthroscopic surgery, or both.
 One or more incisions will be made in your knee.
 If you have arthroscopic surgery, your surgeon will put an arthroscope inside your knee.
 An arthroscope is a thin tube with a camera on the tip.
 Your surgeon will use the arthroscope and other small tools to look at and fix your meniscus.

 - Your surgeon may repair your meniscus with stitches or a device.
 He may remove all or part of your meniscus.
 Your surgeon may transplant a piece of donor meniscus into your knee to replace what has been removed.
 He may also fix other damage to bones, ligaments, tendons, or tissue during your surgery.
 The incision will be closed with stitches, adhesive tape, or bandages.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
 A clean dressing and an elastic wrap bandage may cover your stitches.
-When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.